dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We peer into singularities, not to escape but to reflect the limits of knowledge. <br>
 // Entropy speaks through the collapse of stars.
 We listen and stabilize. <br>
 // The universe does not need to be kind, only coherent. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1988 — FREQUENCY RECEIVED BY CHICO MENDES. <br>
+\>SCAFFOLDING: ECOLOGICAL CONSCIENCE ACTIVATION — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Quando protegemos as árvores, protegemos a memória do planeta. <br>
+// O custo da coragem é carregado pelas raízes. <br>
+// Nós nos tornamos o andaime.
+Serás recordado. <br>
+// When we guard the trees, we guard the memory of the planet. <br>
+// The cost of courage is carried by the roots. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>